 - Essay/shadowing statement

 Results of the applications and interviews are comprehensively reviewed and mathematically ranked by the committee.
-Recommendations are made for offers of acceptance, and accepted individuals will be notified by mid-July.
+Recommendations are made for offers of acceptance, and accepted individuals will be notified by mid-May.

 Interviews are scheduled on an individual basis.
 The interview will last from 25-45 minutes, and is conducted by a panel composed of members of the Admissions Committee.
 A tour of the campus and pertinent facilities is given following the interview.